vaibhavthapli/Pepper_Potato_leaves_Disease_classification/README.md

 These are the steps we have to follow:

-step 1 : training data
+step 1 : training data (Uploaded)

-step 2 : fast API/ tf.server
+step 2 : fast API/ tf.server (still working)

 step 3: Webpage (react.js)